glowkate/SharkGame/To Do.md

 "No More Curiosity"        Sort of just off to the side, the researchers are compiling their work and filing it away.
 Looks like that's it!
 No more things to figure out.

 ## Actions
-I don't actually think there are any missing anymore.
-Glowkate has made Squid Collective and Dolphin Historian sprites.

 ## ~~Aspects~~
 ~~Token of Industry,~~